-This course focuses on exposing students to various types of governments, their structures, processes and policies, using a comparative analysis approach.
+Credit Hours: 3 Lecture Hours: 3 Lab Hours: 0 This course focuses on exposing students to various types of governments, their structures, processes and policies, using a comparative analysis approach.
 Such studies provide intellectual excitement in the study of foreign systems and in the discovery of different political factors in the management and administration of governmental functions and operations.
+This course is cross-listed with PADM 543.